Brexit information for researchers on EU research funding

 Currently funded Horizon 2020 and Erasmus+ projects

-For all currently funded Horizon 2020 and Erasmus+ projects, the UK Government has committed to underwrite competitive EU funding for all successful UK bids submitted before exit, even if they are notified of their success after exit, for the lifetime of the projects.
+For all currently funded Horizon 2020 and Erasmus+: Key Action 2 projects, the UK Government has committed to underwrite UK participation in all successful UK grant applications (submitted before the exit date) for the lifetime of the projects.

 Proposals currently 'in the system' or any future applications

-As per above, the UK Government has agreed to underwrite any proposals which are notified of success after the UK's exit from the EU.
+As per above, the UK Government has agreed to underwrite any proposals which have been submitted but are notified of success after the UK's exit from the EU.

-For anyone wishing to bid after this point, the Government also announced a Post-EU Exit Guarantee Extension to cover UK participants' funding in all Horizon 2020 calls open to 'third country' participants from the date of exit and for the entire current EU budget period until the end of 2020.
-This in practical terms will make the UK a 'Third Country' and allow us to apply for funding until the of Horizon 2020.
+Should the UK leave without a deal, for anyone wishing to bid to Horizon2020 after this point the Government has also announced a Post-EU Exit Guarantee Extension to cover UK participants' funding in all calls open to 'third country' participants from the date of exit and for the entire current EU budget period until the end of 2020.

 Please do continue to apply for and participate in European funding schemes, if you have any further questions about European funding opportunities, please contact Philippa Shelton at email: Philippa.Shelton@uwe.ac.uk.